nicktgr15/nicktgr15.github.io-src/content/Testing-the-sharpness-of-Nikkor-24mm-afd.md

 <img style="width:70%;margin:auto;display:block;" src="images/example-zoom.jpg"/>

-Based on the above I decided to take the same shot using the full range of available apertures and decide what works for me going forward.
+Based on the above I decided to take a shot using the full range of available apertures and see what works for me going forward.
 If anything worked for me in the end, as there was always a chance this lens wasn't good enough for my use case (which is still TBD, but I love sharp photos :-D).
 I knew before getting the lens that sharpness in the corners was not great with smaller f numbers, but wasn't expecting it to be that bad.